GC2407CIZV/GC2407CIZV/README.md

 * **Olympic Games Demographics and Medal Distribution Analysis:** Investigated trends in Olympic athlete demographics and medal distribution from 1896 to 2020 using Python and Jupyter Notebooks.
 I cleaned and preprocessed a dataset of athlete information, medal counts, and sports data using Pandas.
 My analysis revealed a significant increase in female participation over time and explored the relationship between physical attributes and athletic success.
 [Link to Repository](Link to your Olympic project repo)

-* **[Machine Learning Project Title]:** Developed a predictive model for [problem] using Python and Scikit-learn, achieving [quantifiable result, e.g., 90% accuracy].
-Explored and compared algorithms such as [list algorithms].
-Key insights included [mention key insights].
-[Link to Repository](Link to your Machine Learning repo)

-* **[Python for Everybody Project Title]:**  Applied web scraping techniques learned in the "Python for Everybody" specialization to collect and analyze data from [website].
-This project involved [specific tasks and techniques] and demonstrated my proficiency in [skills gained].
-[Link to Repository](Link to your Python repo)

-* **[SQL Data Analysis Project Title]:**  Honed SQL skills for data analysis, including complex queries and data manipulation, to analyze [dataset].
-Identified key trends in [area] by [mention specific SQL techniques used].
-[Link to Repository](Link to your SQL repo)

-* **[Google Analytics Project Title]:** Leveraged Google Analytics to analyze website traffic and user behavior for [website/project].
-Identified key areas for improvement in [area], leading to [quantifiable result, e.g., a 10% increase in conversion rates].
-[Link to portfolio or blog post if no code repo]

 ## Connect